 The Interprofessional Clinic continues services to clients as well as residents and staff of the Perley Rideau Veterans’ Health Centre by virtual and in-person visits.

-The clinic is ready to reopen for all community clients as soon as restrictions are lifted.
-From one-way hallways to the provision of hand sanitizers in each individual treatment room, stringent cleaning practices to the use of masks and other personal protective equipment, the clinic will ensure safe visits for you in the future.
+The clinic is open for all community clients.
+From one-way hallways to the provision of hand sanitizers in each individual treatment room, stringent cleaning practices to the use of masks and other personal protective equipment, the clinic ensures safe visits for you.

 What we are doing to protect you

 - One-way direction in hallways

 - Individual treatment rooms

 - Hand sanitizer available throughout the clinic

 - Frequent hand hygiene for all; staff and clients